nikolailic0529/easyPortal-API/docs/Dev/README.md

 While importing data the DataLoader may produce a lot of inserts.
 The [`SmartSave`](../../app/Utils/Eloquent/SmartSave) transparently groups the sequence of insert requests into one query, if possible.
 It is also allow delay saving/inserting relations until `Model::save()` called which makes code cleaner.

 All multi-tenancy works happen inside query scopes.
 It is good and makes sure that the User will see only allowed data.
 Unfortunately, Laravel doesn't provide a way to disable scopes completely for all models when it is necessary.
 Here the [`GlobalScopes`](../../app/Utils/Eloquent/GlobalScopes) comes into play.
 Please note that it is work only for our/app scopes.

+#### Iterators & Processors

+By default, Laravel doesn't provide any way to iterate over a potentially infinite count of objects with abilities to stop, pause and resume processing.
+It is one of the base requirements for the Application, so we have following cool things :)

+[Iterators](../../app/Utils/Iterators) which are specially designed to process a huge amount of items from different sources.
+They are supports iteration restoration from the specified offset, provides chunks support, and error handling to avoid stopping iteration if one item failed.

+The [Processor](../../app/Utils/Processor) that extends the concept of Iterators to provide a generic way to perform action(s) over the iterable items with ability to stop/pause/resume the processing.
+You can also combine multiple processors into one with [`CompositeProcessor`](../../app/Utils/Processor/CompositeProcessor.php) and/or easy convert any Processor into console command with [`ProcessorCommand`](../../app/Utils/Processor/Commands/ProcessorCommand.php).

+Processors/Iterators are the main parts of how application import/process the data and used for all jobs/commands, so it is very important to understand these concepts.